(Originally posted March of 2012)

 Today is Ash Wednesday.
-We are called at this time to contemplate more deeply the life, death and wondrous Resurrection of Christ.
+We are called to contemplate more deeply the life, death, and wondrous Resurrection of Christ.

-Knowing what must take place before that glorious day should cause us to tremble – but we’re too busy.
+Knowing what must occur before that glorious day should cause us to tremble – but we’re too busy.

 The reality of the cross should cause us to beg forgiveness for our sinfulness – but we’ve become desensitized to sin.